 “My knowledge isn't broad enough, like particularly to remember all the differentials for everything.” (rslkq8)

-The reason that this may be linked is as follows: students may not have the necessary experience in medicine to generate a large enough of differentials.
+The reason that this may be linked is as follows: students may not have the necessary experience in medicine to generate a large enough range of differentials.
 As a result, students could exhibit a bias towards what they “know more about”.
 If a clinician generated a larger set of differentials, they would have more competing differentials to gather information to decide between, making it less likely that they commit to a differential at an early decisional stage.
 However, we would have to recruit more experienced clinicians for this kind of interview in order to understand if having greater medical knowledge alleviates the concerns about potentially ‘anchoring’ on a diagnosis too early in the decision process.
-Other participants however reported an opposite concern however: that they may lack the ability to commit to a differential early enough:
+Other participants however reported an opposite concern: that they may lack the ability to commit to a differential early enough:

 “I don't like to commit…I think being broad can be good so you don't miss things.” (gs6zbl)